MightyPork/sbmp/README.md

 ## Conventions

-- The protocol uses little-endian encoding for multi-byte numbers (LSB birst)
+- The protocol uses little-endian encoding for multi-byte numbers (LSB first)
 - All bytes have 8 bits.